5pm-HDH/churchtools-api/README.md

 * [File-API](/docs/out/FileAPI.md)
 * [Search-API](/docs/out/SearchAPI.md)

-The following short examples show the power of this ChurchTools-api client and gives a rough overview over the
+The following brief examples demonstrate the capabilities of the ChurchTools-API client and provide a general overview of its potential uses:
-possibilities:

 #### Example: Person-API